- Over half of Americans with college degrees are carrying student loan debt.

-If you spotted tens of thousands of dollars just lying around on the street, wouldn’t you pick it up?
+If you spotted tens of thousands of dollars just lying on the street, you’d pick it up, right?

-And yet about one-quarter of the U.S. workforce could qualify for favorable loan repayment options extended to those in public-service fields, including education, according to the Consumer Financial Protection Bureau (CFPB).
+Still, many of these borrowers may qualify for favorable loan repayment options extended to those in public-service fields, including education.

 One path to loan forgiveness is the Public Service Loan Forgiveness (PSLF) program.
 It’s important to note that this program kicks in only after 120 payments—that is, after 10 years.
 It went into effect in 2007, so the first actual forgiveness window will be in October 2017.
 The standard loan repayment program pays down the loan in 10 years, so to benefit from forgiveness under PSLF a borrower would have to slow down payments by enrolling in an income-driven prepayment (IDR) plan or some other form of extension.

 In 2012, the U.S. Department of Education introduced a voluntary Employment Certification Form (ECF) so that borrowers can keep track of whether they will qualify for loan forgiveness under PSLF.
-As of June 30, approximately 432,000 borrowers have submitted at least one approved ECF, the DOE said in August.
+Since then, approximately 740,000 employment certification forms have been approved.2

 There are other options available to teachers for loan forgiveness and exploring them will be well worth your time regardless of the obstacles.
-Such options are extended to teachers because it’s forecast that the United States will need more than 425,000 educators by the end of the decade to replace retiring baby boomers, and the profession’s average starting salary is only $36,141, according to the National Education Association.
+Such options are extended to teachers because it’s forecast that the United States will need more than 425,000 educators by the end of the decade to replace retiring baby boomers, and the profession’s average starting salary is only $38,617.

 For instance, you can have as much as $17,500 of a subsidized or non-subsidized loan forgiven through the federal Teacher Loan Forgiveness program.